This answer was last reviewed in August 2019 by Christa Boughton, a dental nurse in our Customer Service team.

 Yellow tongue can indeed be ‘one of those things’, that can be caused by numerous factors.
 The fact your dentist is not concerned is a sign that there is nothing to worry about.
-Do not be deterred to change your brushing habits- brushing twice daily is strongly recommended and use of mouthwash may help, as well as scraping your tongue to clear any build up of bacteria.
+Do not be deterred from your brushing habits - brushing twice daily is strongly recommended and use of mouthwash may help, as well as scraping your tongue to clear any build up of bacteria.

 Yellow tongue usually occurs as a result of a harmless buildup of dead skin cells on the tiny projections (papillae) on the surface of your tongue.
 Most commonly this occurs when your papillae become enlarged and bacteria in your mouth produce colored pigments.